AD Connector Communication Flow and Troubleshooting

 The Cisco Active Directory (AD) Connector is a Windows application and service that communicates with Cisco Secure Access and AD domain controllers.
 The Cisco AD Connector only syncs the required AD User and Group attributes with Secure Access.

 The following information describes the communication flow between a Cisco AD Connector and AD domain controllers, the attributes that sync between AD, the AD Connector, and Secure Access, and the steps that you can take to troubleshoot your Cisco AD Connector deployment.
+The diagram includes the deployment of the Secure Access Virtual Appliance.

 Table of Contents